One night in Chicago, an unsigned producer was showing legendary rapper Talib Kweli a gameplan backstage.

 As I open my health app to log my weight, I glance at my notifications for overnight sales for my business.

-140 sales, all while I was sleeping.
+240 sales of my new course, all while I was sleeping.

 I head to the kitchen to grab a glass of sparkling water and walk to the living room.

 I look outside our wall to wall windows at the view of Manhattan from our Brooklyn apartment.
-The sun is just coming out.

 I get dressed into my gym clothes, head to toe Nike, and head over to the gym.
 It’s Friday, which means it’s deadlift day.
 After some warming up, I pull 385lbs for reps.
 I end the session with a light bike ride while listening to the latest Tim Ferriss Podcast.